-1 ALTERNATIVE Alternative A 2 (a) In an abuse and neglect proceeding: 3 (1) if the court does not appoint appoints a child's attorney rather than a 4 best interests attorney pursuant to Section 4 , the court shall appoint a court-appointed advise 5 before the first court hearing that substantially affects the interests of the child; or 6 (2) if the court appoints a best interests attorney, the court may appoint a 7 courtcourt-appointed advisor if the court determines that a courtcourt-appointed advisor is 8 necessary to assist the court in determining the best interests of the child.
-9 Alternative B 10 (a) In an abuse and neglect proceeding, whether the attorney appointed pursuant to 11 Section 4 is a child's attorney or a best interests attorney, the court may appoint a court-appointed 12 advisor if the court determines that a court-appointed advisor is necessary to assist the court in 13 determining the child's best interests.
-14 End of Alternatives 15 (b) In determining whether a court court-appointed advisor is necessary under 16 subsection $\underline{[(a)(2)]\underline{[(a)]}}$, the court shall consider such factors as the court's need for information 17 regarding the child's circumstances, the value of a court court-appointed advisor's expertise, and 18 any request by the best interests attorney for the appointment of a court court-appointed advisor.
-19 (c) The court shall make an appointment under subsection $\underline{[(a)(2)][(a)]}$ as soon as 20 practicable.
-An appointment under subsection (a)(1) must be made before the first court hearing 21 that substantially affects the interests of the child.
-22 ALTERNATIVE B
+- 26 (a) In an abuse and neglect proceeding: - 27 (1) if the court does not appoint a best interests attorney, the court shall appoint a court advisor; or - (2) if the court appoints a best interests attorney, the court may appoint a court advisor if the court determines that a court advisor is necessary to assist the court in determining the best interests of the child. - (b) In determining whether a court advisor is necessary under subsection (a)(2), the court shall consider such factors as the court's need for information regarding the child's circumstances, the value of a court advisor's expertise, and any request by the best interests attorney for the appointment of a court advisor.

+(c) The court shall make an appointment under subsection (a) as soon as practicable.
+An appointment under subsection (a)(1) must be made before the first court hearing that substantially affects the interests of the child.